Alfred State would like to give you some information which we hope will be useful as you take important steps to plan for your future.

 Consider the following during your search: requirements for admission, available majors, costs, financial aid and scholarships, location, campus activities, athletics, campus housing, admission selectivity, and any other characteristics that are important to you, like rural vs. urban or available online course offerings.

 Get involved!
 In all the rush to get ready for college, sometimes it’s easy to forget the importance of where you are right now.
 After school work, your first priority should be getting involved in school and community activities.
 Take advantage of your summer vacation—many colleges offer summer programs for high school students.
 You could also join a summer athletic team, develop and focus on a hobby, volunteer, or get a summer job when you’re old enough.

 What you’re doing now will affect everything you do later.
 Beginning in 9th-grade, all courses, grades, and credits become part of your transcript (an official document detailing your academic achievement in high school).
-College admissions professionals make many of their decisions based on the information contained in your transcript, so it’s crucial that you make the most of your time in school by taking challenging courses, earning the best grades possible, and developing good study skills.
+College admissions professionals make most of their decisions based on the information contained on your transcript, so it’s important that you make the most of your time in school by taking challenging courses, earning the best grades possible, and developing good study skills.

 Note that all colleges have different entrance requirements.
 But in order to keep all options open, we recommend you take the following courses in high school:

 - Four years of composition and literature designed for college preparatory students.